Get In touch with Ellis Ferdinand on +233 206 36 10 48

 1. Agona SDA College of Education – Ashanti Region

-Highlight: Upgraded with campus-wide Wi-Fi, ICT labs, and Huawei-funded smartphones for student access; advancing blended learning models .
+Highlight: Upgraded with campus-wide Wi-Fi, ICT labs, and Huawei-funded smartphones for student access; advancing blended learning models.

-Affiliation: University of Education, Winneba; SLTF-enabled enrolments.
+Affiliation: University of Education, Winneba; SLTF-enabled enrollments.

 1. Our Lady of Apostles (OLA) College of Education – Cape Coast, Central Region